-- (a) Certified taxable assessed value of all taxable property within the District as of January 1, 2020, provided by the Kaufman Central Appraisal District (the "Appraisal District").
-See "TAX DATA" and "TAXING PROCEDURES." - (b) Provided by the Appraisal District for informational purposes only, this amount is an estimate of the taxable value of all taxable property located within the District as of September 1, 2020, and includes an estimate of additional taxable value resulting from taxable improvements constructed in the District from January 1, 2020, through September 1, 2020.
+- (a) Represents the taxable assessed valuation as of January 1, 2021, of all taxable property in the District, as provided by the Kaufman County Appraisal District (the "Appraisal District") upon certification of its 2021 tax rolls.
+Such value includes \$4,454,411 of value that is 80% of the taxabyer's opinion of the taxable assessed value of the taxable properties that remain under review of the Kaufman County Appraisal Review Board (the "Appraisal Review Board").
+The taxpayer's opinion represents the estimated minimum amount of taxable value that will ultimately be approved by the Appraisal Review Board upon which the District will levy its tax.
+See "TAX DATA" and "TAXING PROCEDURES." - (b) Provided by the Appraisal District for informational purposes only, this amount is an estimate of the taxable value of all taxable property located within the District as of September 1, 2021, and includes an estimate of additional taxable value resulting from taxable improvements constructed in the District from January 1, 2021, through September 1, 2021.
 No taxes will be levied on this estimated value.
-See "TAX DATA" and "TAXING PROCEDURES." - (c) See "DISTRICT DEBT Estimated Overlapping Debt Statement." - (d) Upon closing of the Utility Bonds, eighteen (18) months of capitalized interest on the Utility Bonds as well as accrued interest will be deposited into this fund.
-Neither Texas law nor the Utility Bond Order requires that the District maintain any particular sum in the Utility System Debt Service Fund.
+See "TAX DATA" and "TAXING PROCEDURES." - (c) See "DISTRICT DEBT Estimated Overlapping Debt Statement." - (d) Neither Texas law nor the Utility Bond Order requires that the District maintain any particular sum in the Utility System Debt Service Fund.
 Funds in the Utility System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Road System (e.g. the Road Bonds). - (e) Neither Texas law nor the Road Bond Order requires that the District maintain any particular sum in the Road System Debt Service Fund.
 Funds in the Road System Debt Service Fund are not available to pay debt service on bonds issued by the District for the Utility System (e.g., the Utility Bonds). - (f) The District is authorized to levy separate taxes for payment of debt service on bonds issued by the District for the Utility System and for payment of debt service on bonds issued for the Road System; both such taxes are unlimited as to rate or amount.
-See "TAX DATA Tax Rate Calculations" and "INVESTMENT CONSIDERATIONS Future Debt." - (g) The District levies a separate unlimited tax to pay debt service on its pro rata portion of debt service on the outstanding Contract Revenue Bonds, which the District has issued in its capacity as the Master District (herein defined).
-Taxes collected to pay debt service on the Contract Revenue Bonds cannot be used to pay debt service on the Bonds, and likewise, taxes collected to pay debt service on the Bonds cannot be used to pay debt service on the Contract Revenue Bonds. - (h) See "DISTRICT DEBT Debt Service Requirements." - (i) Approximate number of homes, including 219 under construction, within the District as of September 1, 2020.
+See "TAX DATA - Tax Rate Calculations" and "INVESTMENT CONSIDERATIONS - Future Debt." - (g) The District levies a separate unlimited tax to pay debt service on its pro rata portion of debt service on the outstanding Contract Revenue Bonds, which the District has issued in its capacity as the Master District (herein defined).
+Taxes collected to pay debt service on the Contract Revenue Bonds cannot be used to pay debt service on the Bonds, and likewise, taxes collected to pay debt service on the Bonds cannot be used to pay debt service on the Contract Revenue Bonds. - (h) See "DISTRICT DEBT Debt Service Requirements." - (i) Approximate number of homes, including 371 under construction, within the District as of September 1, 2021.